NeilBetham/lever/README.md

 ---
 ### Setup
+1. Clone the repo and run bundle install in the root of the project, you'll need to have ruby installed
-1. Edit the config.yml with your specific info
+2. Edit the config.yml with your specific info
   * Configure the handbrake command here; use the tokens %IF and %OF to specify the input and output file paths in the command respectively
     * Also the %OF should include the desired file extension, eg: ```%OF.mp4```
-2. Edit database.yml with your specific info, Lever uses active_record so whatever works there should here too
+3. Edit database.yml with your specific info, Lever uses active_record so whatever works there should here too
-3. Linux requires root privilege to use loop devices for mounting ISOs so start the iso_mounter.rb as root if on linux
+4. Linux requires root privilege to use loop devices for mounting ISOs so start the iso_mounter.rb as root if on linux
-4. Start the main.rb as whatever user you want to have access to the required files
+5. Start the main.rb as whatever user you want to have access to the required files
   * This will boot a webserver on whatever port you configured and start the system scanning
-5. Check out the web ui to see what's up and if the system is functioning
+6. Check out the web ui to see what's up and if the system is functioning